inajan/Module-10-HTS/00-Get_started.md

 dependencies:
     - fastqc=0.11.9
+    - trimmomatic=0.39
 ```

-These are instructions that tells Conda to create an environment named "HTS" and that it should install the software "fastqc" version 0.11.9 and that it can find this software in the channels "defaults" and "bioconda".
+These are instructions that tells Conda to create an environment named "HTS" and that it should install the software fastqc version 0.11.9 and trimmomatic version 0.39 and that it can find these in the conda channels "defaults" and "bioconda".

-To create the environment run:
+You now need to create the environment. *You only have to do this once.* Run this command:
 ```
 conda env create -f environment.yml
 ```
-This installs the necessary software and you only need to run this command once.

-To activate the environment run `conda activate HTS`.
+Now you can activate the conda environment by typing `conda activate HTS`.

 You should now have the command `fastqc` available.
 Try typing `fas` and then use autocomplete.
 What happens?

+To deactivate the environment type `conda deactivate`.
+Fastqc and trimmomatic will no longer be available.

 [Back to top](#contents)